jessicalynch/csc250-final-project/READMETOO.md

 Population numberes include surrounding metropolitan area.

 ### Air quality data
-The air quality number represents the average annual PM2.5 particles (concentration of fine particle matter less than 2.5 microns in diameter).
+The air quality number represents the **average annual PM<sub>2.5</sub> particles** *(concentration of fine particle matter less than 2.5 microns in diameter)*.

 Most of the the air pollution data comes from [a database](https://www.who.int/airpollution/data/aap_air_quality_database_2018_v14.xlsx?ua=1) downloaded from [the World Health Organization's website](https://www.who.int/airpollution/data/cities/en/).

-However, there was not PM2.5 data for all 100 most populated cities, so the set was supplemented with data from [Plume Labs](https://air.plumelabs.com/).
+However, there was not PM<sub>2.5</sub> data for all 100 most populated cities, so the set was supplemented with data from [Plume Labs](https://air.plumelabs.com/).